Retail Distribution Review (RDR)

 Another aspect of RDR was the requirement for all Financial Conduct Authority approved Financial Advisers was to obtain a level 4 (diploma status) Financial Conduct Authority accredited qualification.
 Several of Morgans advisers already had this level of qualification with the Chartered Insurance Institute.
 All advisers acquired the necessary diploma well ahead of the 31st December 2012 deadline; with a number achieving the distinguished level 6 qualification and designation of Chartered Financial Planner.

-As part of their ongoing advancement, advisers are required to undertake continuous professional development (CPD) and to sit annual technical knowledge examinations to ensure their knowledge remains current and appropriate.
+As a part of their ongoing advancement, advisers are required to undertake continuous professional development (CPD) to ensure their knowledge remains current and appropriate.